The Tradition of the Legacy Robe

 When a robe is completely covered with artifacts, souvenirs and sketches, it is retired and a new one started.
 Three retired robes are at the Lincoln Center Library of the Performing Arts; two are in the Smithsonian; and all others are with Actors’ Equity.

-Each cast member gets one vote for who they think should receive the Gypsy Robe.
+Each cast member gets one vote for who they think should receive the Legacy Robe.
 The winner is announced Thursday night before the show.
 The winner wears the robe during the run of the show then gives it to the costumer for safe keeping.
 They then return wearing the robe for the presentation at the next “opening”!